synergy-hackathon/Synergy_main/README.md

 # site
-The main site for Mosaic
+The main site for Synergy